Datapack-Hub/frontend/README.md

 Feel free to explore, develop, and contribute to the Tellraw frontend!

+## License

+This project is licensed under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute the code as per the terms of the license.

 ---

-Happy coding and crafting amazing user experiences!
+Happy coding and crafting amazing user experiences! 🛠️✨